zpoint/CPython-Internals/Interpreter/gc/gc.md

 before execute line 2 `s2 = s`, reference count of the newly created list object is 1

-`4 LOAD_NAME                0` gets the value stores in local namespace with key 's' ---- the newly created, increment it's reference count, and push it onto the stack
+`4 LOAD_NAME                0` gets the value stores in local namespace with key 's' ---- the newly created list object, increment it's reference count, and push it onto the stack

 until now, the reference count of the newly created list object is 2(one from 's', one from the stack)